gpslab/cqrs/docs/command/simple_usage.md

 > **Note**
 >
-> To simplify the filling of the team, you can use [payload](https://github.com/gpslab/payload).
+> To simplify the filling of the command, you can use [payload](https://github.com/gpslab/payload).

 You can use any implementations of [callable type](http://php.net/manual/en/language.types.callable.php) as a command handler.
 We recommend using public methods of classes as handlers.
 For example we use [Doctrine ORM](https://github.com/doctrine/doctrine2).